Record floods breach Arkansas levee

 “Water is going to do what it wants to do,” Yell County Judge Mark Thone told reporters at a news conference.
 “We’re just trying to head this off.”

 The levee breached because of ongoing flooding along the Arkansas River, which began in Oklahoma.
 Late Thursday night, President Donald Trump approved the Arkansas request for a disaster declaration in 16 counties affected by the flooding.
-Gov. Asa Hutchinson said the declaration will help the state minimize the loss, but added that "this is far from over."
+Governor Asa Hutchinson said the declaration will help the state minimise the loss, but added that “this is far from over.”

 “Obviously the breach in Dardanelle is a sign that there could be more of these breaches that will happen as pressure continues to mount in the coming days,” Hutchinson said.